iam-peekay/personal-website/content/posts/2019-10-25-day-1-i-went-deep-sea-fishing-is-this-mostly-a-dude-thing.md

 ---
 template: post
-title: 'Day 1: I went Deep sea fishing.
-Is this mostly a dude thing?'
+title: I went Deep sea fishing.
+Is this mostly a dude thing?
 slug: /newsletters/day1-I-went-deep-sea-fishing
-draft: true
+draft: false
 date: 2019-10-14T22:32:53.057Z
 description: >-
   Today was the first day of my 2-week break (In case you missed it, I shared a short update last night on why I’m taking a break.)
-category: Adventures
+category: Travel
 tags:
   - fishing
   - water